Disclaimer

 How to prevent exposure

-With the right controls in place and by having a strong internal responsibility system, employers can prevent occupational illness by minimizing or eliminating exposure to workplace hazards.
+With the right controls in place and by having a strong internal responsibility system, employers can reduce the risk of occupational illnesses by minimizing or eliminating exposures to workplace hazards.

 Regular workplace assessments

 Regular workplace assessments are important to occupational health and safety.
-While employers are ultimately responsible for protecting workers, joint health and safety committees or health and safety representatives can also identify workplace hazards such as:
+While employers are ultimately responsible for protecting workers, joint health and safety committees or health and safety representatives can also be involved in identifying workplace hazards such as:

 • products being used, such as chemicals and hazardous substances

-After a committee or representative identifies a hazard, they can make recommendations to the employer on how to control workers’ exposures to it.
+After a committee or representative identifies a hazard, they can make recommendations to the employer on how to control a worker's exposures to it.

 Controlling exposure